Welcome to ASM's Resource Library!

 Permission for Classroom Instruction/Non-Commercial Use

 The American Society for Microbiology grants the public nonexclusive rights to copy, distribute, adapt or display under a Creative Commons Attribution – Noncommercial – NoDerivatives 4.0 International license (http://creativecommons.org/licenses/by-nc-nd/4.0/).
 This license permits end users to use and reproduce, but not modify, images from the Image Gallery, Visual Media Brief collection, Laboratory Protocols, or Curriculum Archive in classroom instruction and other non-commercial uses.
 If you wish to alter, crop, modify or adapt images, you must fill out and sign our license agreement form.
-To obtain a form, submit your request by email to email@example.com.
+Please address any questions to firstname.lastname@example.org.

 Permission for Commercial Reuse

 Commercial reuse of Image Gallery, Visual Media Brief, Laboratory Protocol, or Curriculum Archive resources is granted on an individual basis.
-To receive permission to reuse resources, please request a license agreement form.
+To receive permission to reuse resources, you must first complete the license agreement form.
 An ASM representative will then contact you to approve the usage and provide payment instructions.
 License agreements are available for a maximum of 2 years for use in online resources and 3 years for print resources.
 If you do not accept the terms as outlined above, please do not use resources from the Visual Media Brief collection.
 Improper use of materials could result in legal action.
 Please address any questions to email@example.com.